OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_dependencies.md

 ## 3. Code dependencies

-Code dependencies can be used to add code that your behaviours depend on but you don't have a physical DLL to depend on.
+Code dependencies can be used to add code that your behaviours depend on but you don't have a physical DLL.

-This feature will enable you to add C# Code that will be compiled together with the behaviours, inside a *"CodeDependencies"* folder and the file will have the name of the Dependency.
+This feature will enable you to add C# Code that will be compiled together with behaviours, inside a *"CodeDependencies"* folder and the file will have the name of the Dependency.

 Code dependencies don't need to respect any contract so you can add complete classes.

-The code provided will be generated inside of a namespace related to the tenant, and the tenant namespace will be automatically added.
+The code provided will be generated inside of a namespace related to the tenant, and the tenant's namespace will be automatically added.

 ```c#
 using Omnia.Behaviours.MyTenant.Dtos;